 I had planned to hike about a kilometre out to the start of a 5.5 kilometre loop hike, do it and then call it a day.
 I was about 80% done with the loop – making good time even with lots of photo stops.

 I should have known something was up.
-I saw bear scat – fresh too – but mistook it for a dog and figured someone had walked rather then driven in with their dog to hike the trail.
+I saw bear scat – fresh too – but mistook it for a dog and figured someone had walked rather then driven in with their dog to hike the trail, perhaps from nearby Thomas Randall Provincial Park.

 The scat didn’t have any berries in it – as it wasn’t berry season – and looked pretty darn pebbly if you want to inspect the picture.
 The scat should have been obvious clue #1.

-There was a section of boardwalk I hiked – and I thought it was rather strange that all the ferns coming out through the cracks were torn and beaten up.
+There was a section of boardwalk I hiked before I got to the shelter – and I thought it was rather strange that all the ferns coming out through the cracks were torn and beaten up.
 I actually made some noise through here – just in case.
 Well duh.

 If I’d put two and two together I would have known I was about 15 minutes behind the bears.
-Sometimes ignorance is bliss – and I continued to snap pictures – rather lovely don’t you think?
+Sometimes ignorance is bliss – and I continued to snap pictures of the pretty scenes below.

-It was at the ruins of the shepherd shelter (photo below) that we eyed each other.
-I backed away and in fact ducked behind the shelter to see if I could get a quick shot.
-She was still staring at me.
+Once I’d seen the bears from the ruins of the shepherd shelter I started to back away.
+In fact I ducked behind the shelter to see if I could get a quick shot of the bear.
+But mama was still staring at me.
 That’s when I decided I was out of there and there was no time for a picture.

 Since I’m writing this blog I obviously survived.
 In fact I ran into four people on the return and warned them.
 At that point I had some peace of mind because they were now between the bear and I ….unless she completed the loop and started back in my direction.